 Check out our indulgent, creamy and super moreish rhubarb and custard bread and butter pudding.
 This recipe is a glorious mash-up of two classic British puds.

 Yoghurt or porridge served with poached fresh fruit makes a great healthy start to the day.
 Try poaching rhubarb in honey and orange for a quick breakfast topper.
 Here are our other low-calorie breakfast ideas.

 American shortcakes are more like scones than biscuits.
 Usually filled with strawberries and cream these pink rhubarb ones are a great British twist.
-Looking for more scones recipes?
-Here you go!
+Here are more scone recipes.

 Rhubarb-themed afternoon tea, anyone?
 We’ve taken a classic flavour combination and given it a modern twist with this recipe for rhubarb and custard slices.

-Rhubarb and custard are always a winning combination but as a filling for a pavlova they become a special dinner-party pudding.
+Rhubarb and custard are always a winning combination but as a filling for a pavlova they become a special dinner party pudding.
 You can make all the elements of this ahead then just assemble to serve.
-This one serves 8-10 so is perfect for a crowd.
+This one serves up to 10 people so is perfect for a crowd.

 This recipe for rhubarb pound cake is guaranteed to please.
 We’ve hidden white chocolate chips in the middle, too, for an extra treat.
 Try our fruity cake recipes to make the most out of all of your fruit.

 This classic rhubarb pie makes a perfect comforting dessert.
 The orange zest adds a nice freshness and lifts the flavour.
 Forced rhubarb is available from January to March.
-More sweet pies here, folks!
+More sweet pies here.